leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 **Range**: Self
 **Components**: V
 **Duration**: Concentration, up to 1 minute
 Your body becomes blurred.
 For the duration, any creature has Disadvantage on attack rolls against you.
-An attacker is immune to this effect if it per-ceives you with Blindsight or Truesight.
+An attacker is immune to this effect if it perceives you with Blindsight or Truesight.

 ---
 ###### Darkness